 How is copyright created?

 Copyright is created automatically.
 You do not need to do anything.
 An upshot of this is that it is sometimes difficult to prove who holds the copyright to a work, or who was first to create a work.
 It is therefore useful to be able to show officially that you are the creator.
 Recording your creation in an i-DEPOT is a way of doing just that.
 An i-DEPOT provides you with legally-recognised, date-stamped evidence that your creation was in existence on a certain date.
-More about i-DEPOT
+More about the i-DEPOT